 - Naturally I couldn’t visit every exhibitor or go to every talk, so this is just a small selection of what was at the show.
 And as a visually impaired person, I generally focused on things that felt most relevant to me.
 So you won’t find discussions of wheelchairs here, for example, although one or two mobility related companies are mentioned because I happened to pick up literature about them.

-Ok, with that out of the way, let’s talk about the event!
+Ok, with that out of the way, let’s get’s on with my review!

 Navigating The Show